A-amon/json-merger/README.md

 # JSON Merger

+A VsCode extension to:

-Merge 2 or more JSON files easily\
+* Merge 2 or more JSON files easily\
-And only preserve the keys needed
+* Only preserve the keys needed

 ## How to use
 Create a config as shown below: